cpp-lln-lab/bidspm/README.md

 Friston KJ, Ashburner J, Frith CD, Poline J-B, Heather JD & Frackowiak RSJ (1995) Spatial registration and normalization of images Hum.
 Brain Map.
 2:165-189

 Corbin, N., Todd, N., Friston, K. J. & Callaghan, M. F. Accurate modeling of temporal correlations in rapidly sampled fMRI time series.
 Hum.
 Brain Mapp.
 39, 3884–3897 (2018).

+## Testing

+All tests are in the test folder.
+There is also an empty dummy BIDS dataset that is partly created using the bash script `createDummyDataSet.sh`.